-• Elective Deferrals
+- Elective Deferrals

 - Age 50 catch-up contributions

 - 403(b) long service catch-up contributions

 - Mandatory Pre-Tax Contributions

-Can the Employer make Qualified Non-Elective Contributions?
+Can the Company make Qualified Non-Elective Contributions?

 Yes.
-The Employer has the discretion to make a Qualified Non-Elective Contributions.
+The Company has the discretion to make a Qualified Non-Elective Contributions.
 The Plan Administrator will determine each Plan Year if this contribution will be made, how much it will be and which Participants are eligible to receive the Qualified Non-Elective Contributions.
 If you are eligible to receive this contribution you will receive a pro rata portion of the allocation based on your Compensation.
 This means that all eligible Participants will get an equal share of the Qualified Non-Elective Contributions as a percentage of their Compensation.
-For example if your Compensation is equal to 3% of all Compensation earned by all Participants eligible for the Qualified Non-Elective Contributions for that Plan Year you will receive 3% of the Qualified Non-Elective Contributions for that year.

-Can the Employer make any other type of contributions to the Plan?
+Can the Company make any other type of contributions to the Plan?

 Yes.
-The Employer may have the discretion to reallocate any forfeitures and to make other contributions as necessary to comply with the IRS' non-discrimination requirements.
+The Company may have the discretion to reallocate any forfeitures and to make other contributions as necessary to comply with the IRS' non-discrimination requirements.